Weigh in on tree planting

 “Trees cool us, beautify our neighborhoods, and cleanse our environment by absorbing carbon and rainwater,” Richards said in a statement.
 “Your help is vital in determining the best places to plant them.
 Your valuable suggestions will help inform process as we bring much-needed, life sustaining trees to communities across our borough.”

-Residents are invited to weigh in through a survey, accessible at bit.ly/queenstrees.
-Suggestions will be reviewed by the borough president’s office along with the Department of Parks and Recreation.
+Residents are invited to weigh in through a survey, accessible at bit.ly/queenstrees by Oct.
+18. Suggestions will be reviewed by the Borough President’s Office along with the Department of Parks and Recreation.

 Commented